NoltixOS/AeroOS-Beta/README.md

 ![Version](https://img.shields.io/badge/Version-1.09b-9cf?style=for-the-badge)

 ## Make sure to:
-After you download, rename the folder to _Xsoft (nu sterge aici nu e nimic pierdut.)_, renaming to this name will automatically install all the drivers :)
+After you download, rename the folder to _Xsoft (nu sterge aici nu e nimic pierdut.)_, renaming to this name will automatically install all the important drivers :)

 ## Index